Ashling Thompson: Career

-Thompson won an All Star Award in 2015 and 2017.
+Thompson won an All Star Award in 2015, 2017, 2022, 2024 and 2025.

 She was the subject of a Laochra Gael episode in 2018.

 Personal life

 Thompson's mother was involved in the founding of Milford camogie club.

 A car accident in 2009 caused severe muscle damage to her neck and back and led to a period of mental illness.
 In 2012, a boyfriend committed suicide.
 Thompson supports the Irish Life Health Schools' Fitness Challenge and has spoken out on mental health issues.

 Thompson appeared on The Late Late Show on 10 February 2017.

 She is known for her large collection of tattoos, and work with various charities.

-Legal issues

-Thompson was alleged to have assaulted two women in a Cork City pub on 25 February 2018, in violation of Section 2 of the Non-Fatal Offences Against the Person Act 1997.
-A section 2 charge carries a maximum sentence of six months' imprisonment.
-On 1 May 2019, Thompson pled guilty to assaulting Jennifer Coakley.

-On 25 June 2019, Thompson pleaded guilty to the two assaults from 25 February 2018 and was ordered by the court to pay €6,000 to cover charitable donations and the expenses of the victims or face jail if they are not paid.
+On 25 June 2019, Thompson was ordered to pay a total of €6,000 to avoid a conviction by Cork District Court after she entered a guilty plea to assaulting two separate individuals unprovoked while on a night out on 25 February 2018.